Skip to main content

 • What it is: Florida’s in-person help network for public benefits.

-• How it helps: gives a backup when the portal fails or when the senior does not use email or a smartphone.
+• How it helps: it gives a backup when the portal fails or when the senior does not use email or a smartphone.

 How to create an account step by step